What Attorneys Understand About Lawsuit Loans

 Origination of new legal funding business usually comes in two forms.
-Either the client contacts the lawsuit loan company or a lawyer refers one of his clients who need immediate cash against his/her case.
+Either the client contacts the lawsuit loan company or a lawyer refers a client who needs immediate cash against his/her case.
 Attorney referrals are the ideal way to secure funding because the referring attorney usually understands the funding business and can secure the best terms.
 We discuss the benefits of a lawyer/funder relationship in other posts.

 New business initiated by the client is an entirely different animal.
 Although lawsuit funding requires attorney cooperation, sometimes attorneys are unfamiliar with lawsuit “loans” or otherwise reluctant to participate in the process.

 When attorneys are reluctant to cooperate with their clients’ wishes, the reasons usually fall within the same few themes.
 This post will examine some of these issues in more detail.

 Many articles have been written about the costs associated with lawsuit loans.
 We will not get into that topic in too much detail herein.
 However, it is important to understand that while the costs of these transactions are higher than traditional financing options, pricing for lawsuit cash advances have drastically declined in recent years.
 Moreover, by working with funders directly, the client can save as much as 50% off the cost of the advance.

 Attorneys are understandably leery of representing clients outside the scope of the retainer agreement.
 When a client applies for funding, the attorney must balance his client’s interests with those of his own.

 For example, a lawyer is hired through a signed retainer to represent a plaintiff who is injured in an automobile accident.
 As far as the attorney is concerned, his representation begins and ends with the personal injury action.
 Representing a client as to the nuances of contract law and lawsuit funding contracts may be beyond his level of expertise.
 Or perhaps the attorney simply does not want to spend his valuable time researching these topics without payment for his services.